imballinst/oas-typescript/docs/docs/nodejs-server-stubs/01-concepts.md

   Request-Validator-->Controller;
 ```

-The amazing thing about `@oas-typescript/koa` is that, you don't need to worry about most of the parts above.
+The amazing thing about `@oas-typescript` server stubs is that, you don't need to worry about most of the parts above.
 You only need to worry about "Security Middleware (optional)" and "Controller".
 The rest will be handled by the generated server stubs.

 ## Router